 Regardless of the Source, Emotional Issues Can Be Resolved

 Although there isn’t much evidence to support the theory that adopted adults and their relationships fail as a result of adoption, there are documented emotional difficulties that some adoptees may struggle with.
 Whenever one partner within a relationship brings their own fears and insecurities into the relationship, the emotional bond can be strained.
-This can include emotional insecurities relating to your adoption, or unrelated emotional issues from either partner.
+This can include emotional insecurities regarding to your adoption, or unrelated emotional issues from either partner.